springfuse/springfuse.github.com/_posts/2011-12-15-skip-jsf-validation-depending-on-action.md

 comments: true
 ---

 # How to skip JSF BeanValidation conditionally

-Here is a trick that allows you to perform JSF-based BeanValidation depending on the action. __It will be supported by next SpringFuse version (3.0.69)__
+Here is a trick that allows you to perform JSF-based BeanValidation depending on the action.

-__Note__: We are using Spring and SpringWebFlow, but this should be easy to adapt it to a pure Java EE application.

 ## The challenge